 3. Taj Mahal stands by the river Yamuna, while Bibi ka Maqbara has a backdrop of small hills of the rocky Deccan plateau.

 4. Minarets of Taj are round and tapering at the top while those of Bibi ka Maqbara are octagonal and almost straight.

-5. The actual tomb lies below in both but the one at Aurangabad can be seen by the visitors and has lot of money thrown over it.
+5. The actual tomb lies below in both but the one at Aurangabad can be seen by the visitors and has a lot of money thrown at it.